 - Have I forgotten something you would like to add?
 (Please add a comment below.)

-- Have I convince you to dare more?
+- Have I convinced you to dare more?
 (I hope so!)
 Tell me below what you will do now.

 Reread your memoir.